-The time involved in treating personal injuries after any kind of personal injury depends on the severity of the injuries.
-Depending on the complications, there are personal injury cases where medical treatment can go on for months or even years, and in these cases, your personal injury lawsuits can take a lot of time to conclude.
+The time involved in treating personal injuries after any personal injury depends on the severity of the injuries.
+Depending on the complications, there are personal injury cases where medical treatment can go on for months or even years.
+In these cases, your personal injury lawsuits can take a lot of time to conclude.

 According to the law, personal injury lawsuits conclude when your doctor believes that you have reached maximum medical improvement and releases you.